- For Intended Parents

 Egg donation allows you to provide healthy eggs to individuals who are unable to become parents on their own.
 By donating your eggs, you’re literally giving the gift of family.
 People turn to egg donation for a variety of reasons, including couples struggling with infertility, or individuals in same-sex relationships who wish to conceive.

 Hatch egg donor payments are based on your qualifications and how many times you’ve donated eggs previously.
-Typically, first-time egg donors receive a payment between $8,000 - $10,000.
+Typically, first-time egg donors receive a payment starting at $10,000.
 However, we also offer competitive price matching and often even improve upon other offered compensation, meaning we provide some of the highest compensation packages within the field.

 Egg donation timelines vary, and we cannot guarantee that you’ll be selected as an egg donor.
 While the medical process takes around one month, the donation process requires a commitment of three to four months.
 These timelines are subject to change, but can provide a good estimate of what to expect.